Senthil Radhakrishnan, PhD

 Office: (804) 828-7973

-Senthil Radhakrishnan, PhDjoined Virginia Commonwealth University (VCU) as an Assistant Professor of Pathology in July 2014.
-Currently, he also serves as a Member Scientist of the Massey Cancer Center and as an Affiliate Faculty of the Department of Biochemistry and Molecular Biology at VCU.
+Senthil Radhakrishnan, PhD joined Virginia Commonwealth University (VCU) as an Assistant Professor of Pathology in July 2014.
+Currently, he also serves as a Member Scientist of the Massey Cancer Center and as an Affiliate Faculty of the Departments of Biochemistry & Molecular Biology and Human & Molecular Genetics at VCU.

 Dr. Radhakrishnan received his undergraduate degree in Biotechnology from Anna University in Chennai, India.
 He then went to the University of Illinois at Chicago to complete his Master’s degree in Math & Computer Science and a Ph.D. in Microbiology & Immunology.
 He subsequently received his post-doctoral training under the mentorship of Dr. Raymond Deshaies at the California Institute of Technology in Pasadena, California.